jrosen48/utk-homepage/content/post/2021-04-04-hiking-and-backpacking-with-a-little-one/index.md

 - Making it through this year with our health, and with vision of a post-vaccination life
 - My job

 Dayenu.
 Each would have been enough.
+Kind of an odd post for such a busy, hectic, and... yeah, challenging part of the semester!
+Where my head is at, right now, overall.